Bangor Land Trust...Conserving Bangor's Natural Heritage

 Picture

-Lucy helped to found Bangor Land Trust in 2001, so that landowners and others who love the land could work together on conservation.
-She served on the Board of Vinalhaven Land Trust from 1993 to 2011.
-Lucy is a clinical psychologist in private practice and enjoys sailing, bird watching, walking in the woods, and participation in Bangor's civic life.
+Lucy helped to found Bangor Land Trust in 2001, so that landowners and others who love the land could work together to conserve Bangor’s most valuable natural areas.
+Lucy is a clinical psychologist in private practice and enjoys sailing, bird watching, walking in the woods, learning about the natural world, and participation in Bangor's civic life.

 James W. Hinds, Treasurer